Susmita-Dey/Hashnode-article-backups/clb6bdgye000d08mq6aa53vg6.md

-# Build Your Own QR Code Using Python 🐍
+# Make Your Own QR Code Easily with Pythonon 🐍

 Hello everyone 👋 I'm back with another blog for you all which will help you to generate your QR code in just a few simple steps by using Python.